-Mind, there is one other indicator of change; “les detecteurs radars sont interdits.”
+Mind, there is one other indicator of change: Les detecteurs radars sont interdits.
 I hope I recall that correctly, and apologise to any Francophones if not.
-In Canada, since there is no Constitution that limits the power of government, they can write any laws the voting majority lets them get away with, and that particular prohibition removes one example of citizen privacy and self-defence.
+In Canada, since there is no Constitution that limits the power of government, they can write any laws the voting majority lets them get away with, and that particular prohibition removes one example of citizen privacy and self–defence.
 Here, speech is free.
 There, they can and do dictate the frequency of radio signals you and I are allowed to receive and amplify.

 So humans (unlike rabbits) — unless we go to the considerable trouble of bypassing their checkpoints — have to prove that we are entitled to pass from Country A to Country B, or else we shall get turned back.
 That is one of the outrageous impositions on human liberty that comes directly from our foolish habit of allowing governments to exist.
 Actually, it gets worse.

 I cross borders fairly often, so I’ve often stood in line waiting, waiting for the immigration and customs people to shepherd passengers through their gates, like sheep at a dip.
 Luggage is unloaded from aircraft rather slowly, but I almost never get through customs and immigration more quickly than the bags take to reach the carousel.
-So there one is, stranded in Limbo-Land; in these UnitedStates, kind of, but not quite.
+So there one is, stranded in Limbo–Land; in these United States, kind of, but not quite.

 “Terrocrat”?
 Yes, a new word, coined recently: A Terrorist Bureaucrat.
 You’ll read it often, in this column, from here on — it’s nicely crafted.
 Let me give you an example of what it means.
-You may recall seeing an account of it on TV.
+You may recall seeing an account of it on television.

 The strip search

 So he had her stripped.
 No dice; nor any counterfeit or other currency, dope or other forbidden fruits.
-Not satisfied, the terrocrat had her X-rayed, and a suspicious zone was observed in her stomach area.
-They do that, because some entrepreneurs, eager to serve their customers with a supply of cocaine, have been known to swallow a baggy or two of the stuff and — er — recover it after, well, Passing Through.
+Not satisfied, the terrocrat had her X–rayed, and a suspicious zone was observed in her stomach area.
+They do that, because some entrepreneurs, eager to serve their customers with a supply of cocaine, have been known to swallow a baggy or two of the stuff and — er — recover it after, well, passing through.

 She was further given a horrid–tasting laxative, and made to sit on a toilet under supervision until the grey area on the film was no longer visible.
 You guessed it: No coke.
 Not only was the lady completely innocent, she hadn’t even broken any of their stupid laws!